Tunable Localization of Light Using Nested Invisible Metasurface Cavities: Conclusions

 In this work we presented and discussed the properties of a nested invisible cavities and their implementations in the near infrared region.
 Each invisible cavity was formed by inductive and capacitive metasurfaces.
 Both metasurfaces were designed from nanodisk meta-atoms with an electric-dipole resonance.
 The desired inductive and capacitive response was achieved by detuning the nanodisk dimensions to shift the dipole resonance.
 The resulting nested cavity offered a quadratic improvement of the quality factor achievable by the individual cavities.
 Similar property was observed in the field localization inside the nested cavity: With the proper alignment, the inner field intensity increases by a power of two.
 Finally, we demonstrated that using an inner invisible cavity, which does not perturb the outer cavity, the resulting nested combination enables a simple means for tuning the quality factor and the field localized strength in a wide and continuous range of values.
 We note that it is possible to increase the number of nested cavities allowing further increase of localized field strength.

 In practice, if the cascaded metasurfaces are fabricated as four independent layers, the distance between the inner and outer cavities can be controlled using microelectromechanical systems (MEMS) nanopositioners \cite{Wang_2015_piezo,Maroufi_2021_nanopositioning}.
 Alternatively, the optical distance $k_0\delta$ can be tuned through thermal modulation \cite{Weiss_2005_thermal_modulation}, or using laser pulses \cite{Guo_2004_fused,ORTYL_2005_diazo,Hofler_2006_oled,Lei_2016_phase}.
-The proposed cavities can be used for cloaking sensors and obstacles, enhancement of emission, and creating exotic waveguides which are invisible in the direction orthogonal to their walls~\cite{Cuesta_2020_non_scattering_cavities}.
+The proposed cavities can be used for cloaking sensors and obstacles, enhancement of emission, tunable resonators for axion dark-matter haloscopes~\cite{mcallister_tunable_2018}, and creating exotic waveguides which are invisible in the direction orthogonal to their walls~\cite{Cuesta_2020_non_scattering_cavities}.